szczynk/blog/content/using-openmx-on-google-compute-engine.md

     >You can know your hostname by looking at your SSH like this `username@hostname`, if you name your VM instance **openmx** your hostname is `openmx` <br>

 6. Copy the command to the SSH window that's connected to your instance, and then run the command.
-7. When you're prompted, enter a 6-digit PIN.
+7. When you're prompted, enter a **6-digit PIN**.
 This number will be used for additional authorization when you connect later.
     You might see errors like `No net_fetcher` or `Failed to read`.
 You can ignore these errors.

 8. Verify that the service is running using the following command.